 Brent crude futures were up 43 cents at $47.35 per barrel by 1026 GMT.
 U.S. West Texas Intermediate (WTI) crude futures were at $44.70 per barrel, up 24 cents.

 "The market took a breather yesterday and is trying to recover somewhat this morning.
 It is by no means bullish," said Tamas Varga, analyst at brokerage PVM Oil Associates.

-Oil prices are more than 12 percent below where they were in late May, when producers led by the Organization of the Petroleum Exporting Countries (OPEC) extended for nine months a pledge to cut output by 1.8 million barrels per day (bpd).
+Oil prices are roughly 13 percent below where they were in late May, when producers led by the Organization of the Petroleum Exporting Countries (OPEC) extended for nine months a pledge to cut output by 1.8 million barrels per day (bpd).
 The cuts had been due to end this month and will now run till March.